sarkershantonu/blog-projects/README.md

 Note: you need to read my blog first,  then get examples here.

 Gradually all peojects wull be tie with blog here

+And blog post will be replaced by readme